playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 console.log(myComponent.nativeElement.dataset.unrelatedAttr); // This output `"Hi there!"`
 ```

+ `ViewChild` isn't an only child though (get it?).
+There are other APIs similar to it that will allow you to get references to other items in your templates from your component logic.

 ## It's like talking to me: You're flooded with references! - `ViewChildren`

-It's also worth mentioning that there are other property decorators in the same vein of `ViewChild`.

 `ViewChildren` will allow you to get a reference to any items in the view that match your `ViewChildren` query as an array of each item that matches: